mountaindust/Parasitoids/README.md

 must be provided in config.txt.
 You can obtain a Bing maps key for free at
 <https://www.bingmapsportal.com/> and a Google maps key for free at
 <https://developers.google.com/maps/documentation/static-maps/>.
 The syntax for
-specifying a map key in config.txt is "map_key = <key>".
+specifying a map key in config.txt is "maps_key = <key>".
 An internet connection is required; no maps are cached between calls to the plotting routine.
 You must specify which service you are using via the maps_service variable - the default is currently Google.